Reference for all built-in template language functions¶

 , a regular expression, is supplied then the list is filtered to files that match pattern

 .
 The pattern match is case insensitive.
 See also the functions has_extra_files(), extra_file_modtime() and extra_file_size().
-This function can be used only in the GUI.
+This function can be used only in the GUI and the content server.

 extra_file_size¶